 The Nominating and Corporate Governance Committee is responsible for the development of the Company's corporate governance guidelines and the adherence to its principles.
 The Committee approves related person transactions, evaluates director independence and compensation, and reviews matters relating to the Code of Ethics Policy.
 The Committee's duties also include identifying qualified individuals to become Board members, recommending nominees for election or appointment to the Board, and overseeing the Board's and management's performance evaluation and succession planning process.
-See the "Director Independence" and "Director Nomination" sections on page 16 for more information on the actions taken by the Committee in these areas.
+See the "Director Independence" and "Director Nomination Process" sections on pages 16 and 17 for more information on the actions taken by the Committee in these areas.
+The Nominating and Corporate Governance Committee met 6 times in 2012.

-Board and Committee Membership and Meetings
+Board and Committee Membership

-Director Board Audit Compensation Executive Finance NCGC
+Director (1) Board Audit Compensation Executive Finance NCGC

+Cardoso • • •

 Good • • •

-Guzzi Lead • Chair
+Guzzi Lead • • Chair

 Keating • • •

 Malloy • • •

 McNally • • • Chair

+Nord • • •

 Powers Chair • •

 Ratcliffe • Chair •

 Rodriguez • • •

 Russell • • •

 Swift • Chair • •

 Van Riper • Chair • •

-2011 Meetings 12 9 3 0 4 6